vipulnaik/diet-exercise-health/best-practices/best-practices-around-muscle-strain.md

 handles (string or rope) such as grocery bags or laundry bags.
 One mistake I have made at times is to put the weight of the handle entirely on my PIP joint or proximal phalanx, that is not meant to handle heavy loads for extended durations.
+The issue here is not so much direct muscle strain but rather stress on the joint itself, which may be hard to distinguish from muscle fatigue.

 Instead, it's better to distribute the weight over the hand, continuously if possible (when the contact area is large enough) or by